Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Allen has averaged 51.9 receiving yards per game in his nine career matchups against the Broncos, 22.6 fewer than his over/under for Sunday's game.
+- In his nine matchups against the Broncos, Allen's 51.9 receiving yards average is 22.6 less than his over/under for Sunday's game (74.5).

-- In nine matchups versus the Broncos, Allen has had a TD catch four times, but not more than one in a single contest.

 - Note: Allen's stats vs. Broncos date back to 2016.

-- The Broncos are allowing 226.3 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 226.3 passing yards the Broncos allow per game makes them the NFL's sixth-ranked pass defense this season.

-- The Broncos have given up 18 passing TDs this season (1.2 per game), ranking them third among NFL defenses.
+- The Broncos' defense is third in the NFL, allowing 1.2 passing touchdowns per game.

 Recent Performances